22 Long Rectangular Living Room Layout Ideas For 2026

 You might notice that one end looks empty, the other feels cramped, and somehow the room works more like a hallway than a place to sit and relax.

-Once you understand how space, flow, and furniture size work together, you can stop fighting your room.
+But, once you understand how space, flow, and furniture size work together, you can stop fighting your room.

 How Do You Maximize Space In A Rectangular Room?